Obama says quitting trade deals no solution to inequality

-* Oil rises as OPEC, Russia deliver on supply cuts (Updates to U.S. market close)

-OTTAWA, June 29 U.S. President Barack Obama said on Wednesday that withdrawing from international trade agreements would not help to reduce economic inequality given that globalization has progressed so far.
+OTTAWA U.S. President Barack Obama said on Wednesday that withdrawing from international trade agreements would not help to reduce economic inequality given that globalisation has progressed so far.

 "The integration of national economies ...
 That's here, that's done," Obama said at a news conference at a North American summit in Ottawa.